 The stock ROMS on Verizon/Samsung phones are awful.
-The phones come shipped with Samsung Touchwiz which makes the UI ugly and a half a dozen apps that you can’t uninstall–some eating up battery, some sending telemetry data to Samsung (using up your data), some of the changes Samsung does introduces vulnerabilities not to mention it takes Samsung and Verizon so long to push out updates after Android exploits are announced.
-Then Verizon locks out the hotspot feature–which I rarely use but when you need that feature you need it.
-But on the Samsung S3 and S4 I got around all of those problems by flashing Cyanogenmod (now owned by Microsoft).
-When I upgraded to the Samsung S6 I thought I’d do the same thing but the bootloader is now locked out so that I can’t install a custom ROM.
+The phones come shipped with Samsung Touchwiz which makes the UI ugly and a half a dozen apps that you can’t uninstall—some eating up battery, some sending telemetry data to Samsung (using up your data), some changes Samsung does introduce vulnerabilities not to mention it takes Samsung and Verizon so long to push out updates after Android exploits are announced.
+Then Verizon locks out the hotspot feature—which I rarely use, but when you need that feature, you need it.
+But on the Samsung S3 and S4, I got around all of those problems by flashing Cyanogenmod (now owned by Microsoft).
+When I upgraded to the Samsung S6, I thought I’d do the same thing, but the bootloader is currently locked out, so I can’t install a custom ROM.
 That’s ridiculous.
 I’m done with Verizon and Samsung phones.
 It would be like purchasing a computer with a BIOS that locked out all operating systems except for Windows 8.
 Oh, and it will only work with AOL.
-If you move and want to use Comcast you’ll need to buy a new computer.
+If you move and want to use Comcast, you must buy a new computer.

 The most important feature of any Android phone is the flashlight.
 I am happy to report that the Nexus 5X makes an excellent flashlight.

-The USB cord is the new type-C connector.
-Type-C is a huge improvement.
-Both ends are the same, and it can be inserted upside down or right-side up.
+The USB cord is the new Type-C connector.
+Type-C is a considerable improvement.
+Both ends are the same, and they can be inserted upside down or right-side up.
 This is a nice change, I can’t tell you how many times I try to plug in a USB cable at night in the dark and it’s always upside-down.
 Every time.
-Then I’ll rotate it and it’s somehow still upside down!
+Then I’ll rotate it, and it’s somehow still upside down!
 Not the case with Type-C. Just plug it in.
 The only way it could be better is if they made it circular.
 Maybe that will come with USB-D. The USB cable that came with the Nexus 5X is too short, looks to be about 3 feet.
 It can’t reach my end table from the outlet.
 I bought a Longer USB-C to USB-C cable.
-If you plan on connecting your computer you’ll need a new computer with a USB-C connector or a USB-C to USB-A cable.
+If you plan on connecting your computer, you’ll need a new computer with a USB-C connector or a USB-C to USB-A cable.

-The Nexus 5X is missing is wireless charging capability–I never used that feature but it probably should have been in the phone.
+The Nexus 5X is missing is wireless charging capability–I never used that feature, but it probably should have been on the phone.

 Phone Cases, some more evil than others

-I’m not a big fan of phone cases since they add to a phone’s bulk, but the Samsung S6 is extremely slick with the glass material so it easily slips off of any surface with the slightest bump and has tried to commit suicide a few times by vibrating itself off the end-table so I’ve started using thin cases.
-When I searched Amazon for Nexus 5X cases, before the phone had even come out I noticed a 5-star rated Spigen case before the 5X phone had even be released.
+I’m not a big fan of phone cases since they add to a phone’s bulk, but the Samsung S6 is ridiculously slick with the glass material, so it easily slips off of any surface with the slightest bump and has tried to commit suicide a few times by vibrating itself off the end-table, so I’ve started using thin cases.
+When I searched Amazon for Nexus 5X cases, before the phone had even come out, I noticed a 5-star rated Spigen case before the 5X phone had even be released.
 How could reviewers possibly know how well the case is without the phone?
-Apparently Spigen paid a bunch of people or gave them free cases in exchange for reviews.
-Ironically, now that the Nexus 5X has started shipping and people are trying on their cases the Spigen case actually blocks the the Nexus 5X microphone!
+Apparently, Spigen paid a bunch of people or gave them free cases in exchange for reviews.
+Ironically, now that the Nexus 5X has started shipping and people are trying on their cases, the Spigen case actually blocks the Nexus 5X microphone!
 Oops.

 Phone Material and Build Quality.

-Kris’s white Nexus 5X is also the same material, a nice non-slip plastic/rubber surface.
+Kris’s white Nexus 5X is also the same material, a beautiful non-slip plastic/rubber surface.

-In low light conditions both did well, here is a shot of my messy bookshelf in full auto on both camera.
+In low light conditions, both did well.
+Here is a shot of my messy bookshelf in full auto on both cameras.
 The 5X decided to HDR the shot and the S6 did not so I took one more with the 5X with HDR off.
 In my opinion the images on the S6 are a little more detailed and less grainy than the 5X.
 The Nexus 5X seems to have a slightly narrower depth of focus so for artistic shots (not that I have any photography skills) it’s slightly easier to get the depth of field that I want.